 High memory consumption is a common problem for many mobile apps.
 Far too often apps or games do not run on particular Android-powered devices due to extremely high memory consumption.
 As a rule, the most popular and highly rated apps in the Google Play Store do not have this problem.
 So to ensure Android app success it is important to check and test app memory handling across the range of different Android devices, including high-end and low-end ones.

-Check compliance with Google Play Store Guidelines
+Check compliance with Google Play Store guidelines

 Do not ignore beta testing

-As beta testing is executed by the real app users, on the real devices, and in real-life conditions, it can provide your QA team with numerous useful insights enabling it to increase the quality of your Android app before its official release.
+As beta testing is executed by the real app users, on real devices, and in real-life conditions, it can provide a QA team with numerous useful insights enabling it to increase the quality of an Android app before its official release.
 Beta testers can provide you with feedback on the app running on different devices and with different network variations (Wi-Fi, 5G, 4G, 3G, and 2G) and report bugs that have been left out by the QA team.
 Due to beta testing, you can launch your Android app being confident that it will be well accepted by end-users.